 - supplying renewable energy equipment and solutions.

 Many companies now have a target of moving entirely to renewable energy.
-They are doing this by purchasing renewable energy or by installing and generating their own renewable power.
+They are doing this by purchasing renewable energy or by installing renewable generation.
 They include:

 - Commonwealth Bank, and